SegataLab/cFMD/README.md

   - sequencing_platform: sequencer used to read DNA basis
   - DNA_extraction_kit: extraction kit used to isolate DNA in the sample
   - collection_date: day (DD/MM/YYYY) or month (MM-YYYY) or year (YYYY) of sample collection
-  - n_bases: # of nucleaotides forming the reads of the sample after pre-processing
+  - n_of_bases: # of nucleaotides forming the reads of the sample after pre-processing
-  - n_reads: # of reads of the sample after pre-processing
+  - n_of_reads: # of reads of the sample after pre-processing
   - min_read_len: minimum number of basis among the reads of the sample
   - median_read_len: median number of basis among the reads of the sample
   - mean_read_len: mean number of basis among the reads of the sample